GAN-NINGCHANG/DSops-GHG-Caculator/README.md

 The GHG Emission Calculator operates through a streamlined, three-step process:

 1. Data Input

   Users Provide basic building information, which are critical for accurate emissions calculation.

 2. Processing and Analysis

   Our model processes the data, applying machine learning techniques and historical data trends to calculate a reliable estimate of GHG emissions.

 3. Results and Emissions Breakdown

   View your building’s estimated carbon footprint, segmented by sources.
 Get insights to make improvements.

-These inputs are processed to estimate the carbon footprint, allowing users to see potential areas for energy efficiency improvements.

 ## Getting Started